 - ½ teaspoon soy sauce (optional, only if necessary)

 - 1/2 teaspoon bonito granules (optional, but yummy!)

 - ¼ cup chopped scallions

-- In a large skillet, heat the oil over medium-hight heat.
-Add onion and saute for 2-3 minutes, stirring, then turn heat down to medium.
-Add ginger and veggies.
-Saute until ginger is fragrant and veggies are tender, stirring often, about 5-7 minutes.
+- In a large skillet, heat the oil over medium-high heat.
+Add onion and saute for 2-3 minutes, stirring, then turn the heat down to medium.
+Add ginger, garlic, and veggies.
+Saute until ginger is fragrant and veggies are tender, stirring often about 5-7 minutes.

 - You could also stir in a handful of greens at this point, like baby spinach or arugula.

 - Top with a fried or poached egg (season with salt and pepper).
 Sprinkle with cilantro and scallions, and a generous drizzle of Sriracha sauce.
 Serve immediately, with chopsticks, breaking the yolk and letting act as a sauce over the rice.